-When two people decide to get married they aren’t doing it with an eventual divorce in mind.
-Unfortunately, divorce is very common -- in Arizona, the rates at which people get married more than once are above the national average.
+When two people decide to get married, they aren’t doing it with an eventual divorce in mind.
+Unfortunately, divorce is common.
+In Arizona, the rate at which people get married more than once is above the national average.
 Even if a couple is confident they will never divorce, the statistics give us a compelling reason to at least consider the possibility of a divorce.
-For this reason, any couple getting married consider the possible benefits of a prenuptial agreement.
+For this reason, any couple getting married should consider the possible benefits of a prenuptial agreement.

 The Arizona Uniform Premarital Agreement Act provides a statutory basis for prenuptial agreements under state law.
-A “premarital agreement" is defined as “an agreement between prospective spouses that is made in contemplation of marriage and that is effective on marriage.”
+Such an agreement is defined as “an agreement between prospective spouses that is made in contemplation of marriage and that is effective on marriage.”

-A prenuptial agreement is limited in scope, and cannot contract away the rights of a child to support.
-Otherwise, the parties can contract with respect to most things, including their personal rights and obligations, so long as the contract is not in violation of public policy or a statute imposing a criminal penalty.
+A prenuptial agreement is limited in scope and cannot contract away the rights of a child to support.
+Otherwise, the parties can contract with respect to most things, including their personal rights and obligations, so long as the contract does not violate public policy or a statute imposing a criminal penalty.
 A premarital agreement can specify the terms of:

 Without a valid prenuptial agreement, upon divorce, marital property will be distributed according to Arizona law.
-If the divorcing couple agrees on what to do with the property, money, and other assets, the distribution of property may go relatively smoothly.
-However, if there are disputes, then the court may make decisions on how to split up property, the home, furniture, vehicles, bank accounts, and any other property the couple acquired during their marriage.
+If the divorcing couple agrees on what to do with the property, money and other assets, the distribution of property may go relatively smoothly.
+If there are disputes, the court may need to decide how to split up property, the home, furniture, vehicles, bank accounts and any other property the couple acquired during their marriage.
 The court may even determine who gets the family pet after a divorce.

-Another issue that may come up after a divorce without a prenuptial agreement is spousal support.
-Before entering into a marriage, the couple may agree to possible terms for spousal support in the event of a divorce.
-However, without a premarital agreement, spousal support can be determined by the court.
+Another issue that may come up without a prenuptial agreement is spousal support.
+Before entering into marriage, the couple may agree to possible terms for spousal support in the event of a divorce.
+Without a premarital agreement, however, spousal support can be determined by the court.

 Even if the couple enters into a premarital agreement that modifies or eliminates spousal support, the court may refuse to enforce those terms.
 Specifically, if the modification causes a spouse to be eligible for public assistance after divorce, the court may require the other party to provide sufficient spousal support to avoid eligibility for public assistance.

-In many cases, a couple will sign a premarital agreement before marriage, and show no signs that one of them intends to challenge the agreement later on.
-However, after a contested divorce, one individual may claim that the premarital agreement should not be enforced, and they should have an equal distribution of the property or spousal support.
+In many cases, a couple will sign a premarital agreement before marriage and show no signs that one of them intends to challenge the agreement later.
+After a contested divorce, however, one individual may claim that the premarital agreement should not be enforced and he or she should have an equal distribution of the property or spousal support.

 Just because the prospective spouses signed a premarital contract does not necessarily make it enforceable under state law.
-In order for it to be enforceable, a premarital agreement must be in writing and signed by both parties, and it becomes effective on the day of marriage of the two parties.
+For it to be enforceable, a premarital agreement must be in writing and signed by both parties, and it becomes effective on the day of marriage.

-The agreement may not be enforceable if the person against whom enforcement is sought proves that they did not execute the agreement voluntarily.
+The agreement may not be enforceable if the person against whom enforcement is sought proves that he or she did not execute the agreement voluntarily.
 The agreement may also prove to be unenforceable if it is considered to have been “unconscionable” at the time it was executed because the signer was not provided a fair and reasonable disclosure of the property or financial obligations of the other party.
-However, in some cases, the right to disclosure can be waived in writing.
+In some cases, however, the right to disclosure can be waived in writing.

-After a couple is married, they can amend or revoke their premarital agreement only by a written agreement signed by both parties.
+After a couple is married, they can amend or revoke their premarital agreement only through a written agreement signed by both parties.

 Even if a couple does not enter into a prenuptial agreement prior to getting married, there is another mechanism for making certain agreements after marriage.
-A postnuptial agreement is valid in Arizona and is often used as a way to settle issues that only came up during the marriage.
-This can help to avoid later disputes over property and assets, and can even help a couple avoid a divorce.
+A postnuptial agreement is valid in Arizona and is often used as a way to settle issues that come up during marriage.
+This can help avoid later disputes over property and assets and can even help a couple avoid a divorce.